-The property is stated in accordance with the principles applied under accounting policies.
-The value is fixed based om Management's estimate and is subject to some uncertainty, as the market is still not well-functioning.
+The property is recognised in accordance with the principles applied under accounting policies.
+The value is measured based on Management's estimate and is subject to some uncertainty.

-Fair value is calculated based on a discount rate of 6.5%, which results in a fair value assessment of EUR 1.9 million.
+Fair value is calculated based on a discount rate of 6.5%, which results in a fair value assessment of EUR 2.2 million.
+Based on a specific assessment, the Company's Management has maintained the value of EUR 2.2 million as it assess that the value is the most accurate fair value.

-Based on a concrete assessment, the Company's Management has maintained the value of EUR 2.2 million as it believes the results in the most accurate fair value.
 Moreover, Management believes that the difference compared to the above-mentioned assessment lies within a reasonable deviation considering the uncertainty connected to a fair value assessment of investment properties.
-The EUR 2.2 million corresponds to a factor of 13,5 x the annual rent income, which the Management assess fair for the specific building located in Hannover.
+The EUR 2.2 million corresponds to a factor of 13,5 x the annual rent income, which the Management assess fair for the specific building located in Hannover and comparable buildings.